 And the block that they used most often was the Nine-Patch quilt block.

 Simple Nine-Patch Construction

 Most 9-patch quilt blocks look best when lighter value and darker value fabrics are paired together to form a small checkerboard.
-I think this block is ideal for using pre-cuts such as a 5″ square charm pack or 2.5″ mini charm pack.
+I think this block is ideal for using pre-cuts such as a 5″ square charm pack.